 Are you seeing results on the scale you hoped?

 Do the results warrant the investment you made?

-If you give more money, is more money be generated, will more good happen?
+If you give more money, if more money is generated, will more good happen?

-If you give more loving time, does the relationships grow?
+If you give more loving time, do the relationships grow?